ssrikantan/MSFT-Foundry-Agent-Samples/README.md

 Type 'new' to start a fresh conversation, Ctrl+C to exit.

 You: What's the weather in Seattle?
-Approving MCP request: mcpr_xxx...
 Assistant: The current weather in Seattle is...

-You: How about tomorrow?
-Approving MCP request: mcpr_xxx...
-Assistant: Tomorrow in Seattle...
 ```

 #### Foundry App Client Streaming (Real-time Token Output)